Skip to content

 }

-Hint Schema-based multi-tenancy is currently only supported on PostgreSQL.
-MySQL and SQLite return an UnsupportedError.
+Schema-based multi-tenancy is currently only supported on PostgreSQL.
+MySQL doesn't have a schema concept separate from databases, and SQLite doesn't support schemas at all.
+Using TenantMigrationRunner with MySQL or SQLite returns UnsupportedError.

 Tenant Query Strategy